 - The record should be removed from the nursing station as soon as possible after discharge within 24 – 48 hours, but no more than 72 hours after discharge.

 - The initial assembly and analysis should take place within 5 days of discharge.

-- Radiology Reports: Radiology report TAT is one metric that is frequently used as indicative of radiologist efficiency.
-The imaging report written is the main method by which the radiologist provides diagnostic interpretation to the referring clinician.
-Rapid TAT is especially important for reports on patient care provided in the emergency department.
-Timely imaging reports can help referring physicians make informed decisions about treatment plans and deliver prompt care.
-A Radiology Key article points out that TAT may differ among stakeholders.
-For the referring clinician, TAT may be the time from a diagnostic imaging study is ordered until the time when results are received.
-On the other hand, the radiologist usually considers TAT as the time from when a study is complete and available for interpretation until final signature.
-The use of voice recognition and structured reporting have been found to improve radiology report TAT and reduce errors.
-In one study of medical transcriptions, the majority of the respondents reported a contracted TAT for electronic documents of 10 hours.
+- Radiology Reports: Radiology report TAT is a commonly used metric to evaluate radiologist efficiency since the imaging report is the primary means by which diagnostic interpretations are conveyed to referring clinicians.
+Quick TAT is especially crucial for reports on patient care provided in the emergency department.
+Timely imaging reports can aid referring physicians in making informed decisions about treatment plans and delivering prompt care.
+According to an article in Radiology Key, TAT may vary among stakeholders, with referring clinicians considering TAT as the time from when a diagnostic imaging study is ordered until the results are received, while radiologists typically view TAT as the time from when a study is complete and available for interpretation until final signature.
+The utilization of voice recognition and structured reporting has been found to enhance radiology report TAT and reduce errors.
+In a study of medical transcriptions, a majority of respondents reported a contracted TAT for electronic documents of 10 hours.

 Delaying clinical documentation can result in serious consequences.
 Under California Business and Professions Code § 2266, physicians who fail to maintain accurate and adequate records regarding the services provided to their patients may be considered to have engaged in unprofessional conduct.